 Remember , earlier in this ‘year of ageing dangerously,’ I outlined a series of ‘mostly’ small journeys, each with its own peculiar personal meaning.
 Well, Trip #2 is about to commence.
 While the first of this 2019 travel series was the California Black Mountain birthday climb fueled by a promise of borscht and cucumber vodka at the end, this trip is all about Home/Real Home/Me and the Real Home.
 The old nourish-the-inner-child routine mentally; reboot the dwindling energy supply physically.
 To accomplish those objectives there are a few challenges: Start sleeping again for example—insomnia having struck for the first time in my life.
 I am imagining the cure will be breathing the pure green air thick along the birch-crowded Mississippi river banks.
 Then there’s my difficult relationship with food—what better place to jump-start hunger than the land of white food and, let’s face it, much of my favorite food is white: Mashed potatoes, walleye, marshmallow malts from Dairy Queen.
-Hard to understand how my children and grandchildren became such dedicated kale and cauliflower eaters.
+Hard to understand how my children and grandchildren became such dedicated kale and broccoli eaters.
 If I get sleeping and eating under control it’s time more than well spent; it’s time turned golden.

 What about the mental, emotional, spiritual side of life?
 That seems a bit lackluster as well.
-What are the chances Minnesota is the fix for that as well?
+What are the chances Minnesota is the fix for that?
 The question might be whether I can write my way out of the year’s fixation on age (accompanied by mild cases of … fear … despair … confusion)?
 Two weeks at my undemanding bro’s Minnesota home will surely give me the impetus to begin.
 To write steadily and smartly, all the while knowing I can write my book…the one over which I’ve been obsessing these last years.
 It was quite a number of years ago in a small bedroom in my cousin’s house in the far north of Koochiching County, Minnesota that I had my best writing success in terms of concentration and imagination coming together.
 I was living on California unemployment insurance, sharing the room with a thin bed, books in stacks and piles, drawers of sweatshirts and wool socks, a table-desk and my dog Max.
 I wrote a third or so of a book called Bitter Sanctuary.
 But then…life in the form of work and moving on brought those months when I was a ‘real’ writer to a halt.
 However the finest bits and pages from that book have found their way into my present writing project…nothing writers write is ever in vain…isn’t that the morale of this story.